Herbs That Sound Pretty Wicked

 Are these herbs tricks or treats?

 Primarily known for aiding with digestive disorders, Wormwood can also be used directly on the skin for healing wounds and insect bites.
-Thujone, a potentially poisonous chemical found in wormwood, increases in concentration when the herb is distilled in alcohol.
+One wicked herb is Thujone.
+This is a potentially poisonous chemical found in wormwood, increases in concentration when the herb is distilled in alcohol.
 Used in alcohols, Absinthe & Vermouth proves Wormwood as a little more trick than treat.

 St. John’s Wort